Ly-sec/swiftfetch/README.md

 You can find the default config right [here](/config/config.toml)

 ## Configuration Options

+- `ascii_path`: This is currently the only way to display ascii art, I will add proper Ascii art for distros at some point.
+- `ascii_color`: Sets the color of the ascii art.

 - `items`: This section defines a list of key-value pairs for the items to be displayed.
 Each item can have three components: